jxltom/easy-scheduler/README.md

 # easy-scheduler

-Lightly encapsulated APScheduler for easier use
+Lightly encapsulated APScheduler for easier use.

+## Features